seri/gettc/README.md

 - Provide your own username/password in `~/.gettc/config.yml` if download fails.
 - Use `make sysv` (or `ant sysv` for Java) to display failed cases when challenging the system tests.
 - You may `rm -rf build` after you're done solving to save some disk space.
 - You can play with the contents of the directory `~/.gettc` to, say, remove things you don't want to be generated.
 If you mess up, you can safely delete the whole directory `~/.gettc`.
+It will be generated again the next time gettc runs.

 # Known Issues